Avoiding Flawed

 Some of what makes popular hands-on demos so challenging, is also what makes them so great:

-They are tested, checked, and verified ten thousand times.
+tested, checked, and verified ten thousand times.
 Flaws will be discovered.
 And, when they are, they had better be corrected, very quickly.

 They had better work -- every time.
 You have tens of thousands of kids and parents, thousands of teachers,